-I am a fifth-year PhD candidate in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where I am advised by Professors Jennifer Mankoff and Anind K. Dey.
-Previously, I have interned at Apple AIML.
-Before pursing my studies in the U.S., I conducted research in coding theory at Nanyang Technological University, where I was advised by Professor Chaoping Xing.
-Earlier in my academic journey, I was trained in analytic number theory.
+I‘m a postdoctoral researcher in the Department of Computer Science at the University of Chicago, working with Mina Lee.
+I recently completed my Ph.D. at the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where I was advised by Jennifer Mankoff and Anind K. Dey.
+I previously interned at Apple AIML.
+Before moving to the U.S., I conducted research in coding theory and analytic number theory.

 I conduct human-centered research, where I: